-We market, promote and supply certain alcoholic and non-alcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export, Tetley's, Hobgoblin and Marston's Pedigree, as well as licensed brands San Miguel, Erdinger and Estrella Damm.
-We are a part of the Carlsberg group (the Carlsberg Group), and until 31 October 2020 our ultimate parent company was Carlsberg A/S, which has its head office in Denmark and is listed on the Copenhagen stock exchange.
+We market, promote, and supply certain alcoholic and non-alcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export, 1664, Tetley's, Hobgoblin and Marston's Pedigree, as well as licensed brands, such as Erdinger.
+We are a part of the Carlsberg group (the Carlsberg Group), which has its headquarters in Copenhagen, Denmark and is listed on the NASDAQ.